 Oswald The Great And Powerful

 Ten miles south of Cannon Beach, the 2,484-acre Oswald West State Park pays tribute to the late governor and offers a little something for all visitors to love.
 Surfers, beach-goers, and picnickers will be in awe of the sheltered cove of Short Sand Beach, which is removed from the highway by a short wooded trail.
 Hikers—even the inexperienced—will be thrilled by the views from Cape Falcon, which is accessed by a level 2.4-mile path from the road.
-And more ambitious trekkers will enjoy miles upon miles of ocean vistas from the summit of Neahkahnie Mountain, the legendary site of a lost treasure buried by 16th century Spanish sailors.
+And more ambitious trekkers will enjoy miles of ocean vistas from the summit of Neahkahnie Mountain, the legendary site of a lost treasure buried by 16th century Spanish sailors.

 The Little Apple